 You may think you know what’s going to happen to your worldly goods when you’re no longer here to enjoy them, but if you don’t commit your wishes to writing in a will, loved ones and friends could be shut out while your heirs sell off your property and split the proceeds.

 Let’s take a look at what intestacy is, what it means and why you might want to avoid it.

 “Dying intestate” means that a decedent – the person who died – did so without leaving a will.
 A will is a set of instructions about how you want your property to be distributed after you’re gone.

-Simply put being intestate means not having a will before you die.
 When this happens, the state takes responsibility for dividing up your assets among your descendants via a probate court.
-Each state has different laws regarding how a person’s assets are divided.
+With a will, the decedent gets to make these decisions.
+Each state has different laws regarding how an intestate decedent’s assets are distributed.

 The laws of intestate succession vary significantly depending on if you have children, are married, and what your assets are.
 Most of the time, your property will be distributed based on state law to your heirs, which typically include your spouse, children and grandchildren.

 Why Is It Important To Avoid Dying Intestate?

 A will is an expression of how you want your earthly estates to be distributed.
 Courts prefer to honor your final wishes, but if you die without a will (intestate), they’ll have no choice but to divvy up your assets according to the laws of the state in which you lived.